MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/power-automate-integration.md

 - **Only admins can create flows using appointment triggers.** Only Bookings admins can create appointment triggers.
 If you're a user and not an admin (Team Member, Scheduler, Viewer, Guest), you should ask your admin to create a flow.
 Alternatively, you can also request for admin access.

-- **Only five flows can be created per Bookings Mailbox.** This is a Bookings Mailbox-level limit and not a per-admin limit.
+- **Only five flows can be created per Bookings mailbox.** This is a Bookings mailbox-level limit and not a per-admin limit.
 If you want more than one action for an appointment trigger, you can add the action to one of the existing flows with the **Add Action** button.
 For support, contact other Booking admins.

 - **Some Bookings parameters are not populated.** Cancel Reason and Custom Notes for 1:1 Bookings are not populated.
 The fix for this will be rolled out soon.